WHO WE ARE

 FOUNDER AND MANAGING PARTNER

 Dan started Bondcliff Partners with the simple goal of identifying an established company to acquire and grow.
 He has partnered with a group of experienced investors and operators who provide support to Dan as he searches for this company.
 As the Managing Partner, Dan leads the sourcing, diligence, negotiations, and fund-raising for the firm.
-Upon acquisition, Dan will assume day-to-day leadership of the company with the support of a board of directors.
+Upon acquisition, Dan will Chair a Board of Directors and support day-to-day leadership of the company.

 Prior to Bondcliff Partners, Dan was a Manager in the Boston office of Bain & Company, a top-tier management consultancy with a market-leading private equity practice.
 At Bain, Dan primarily advised clients at large private equity funds on investment decisions by performing due diligence on target companies from a range of industries including healthcare, technology, and B2B services.
 He also developed and implemented a variety of growth-oriented initiatives for corporate clients while at Bain.